 - Use a setting spray: setting spray can make all the difference as to whether the makeup creases over time.
 The best part is that if you apply it after you set the area with powder then it helps everything to look more natural and skin-like as well.

 Acne scars are red due to of enlarged capillaries in the newly formed scar tissue.
 Fortunately, this redness will decrease by itself with time, even without any special treatment.
 Nevertheless, you need to be patient.
 This process can take 3-9 months.
-Till then you need to continue with your anti acne treatment to prevent new pimples and to apply every morning an oil free sunscreen to protect your skin from the sun.
-If your red spots do not disappear after 9 month it’s possible to fade them with lasers.
+Till then you need to continue with your anti-acne treatment to prevent new pimples and to apply every morning an oil-free sunscreen to protect your skin from the sun.
+If your red spots do not disappear after 9 months it’s possible to fade them with lasers.

-If the spots are flat - they probably post acne marks.
+If the spots are flat - they probably post-acne marks.
 These will fade by themselves 2-3 months after active acne is controlled.
 In some cases, it may take up to 6 months.
-Till then you need you keep on using a mild anti-acne cream in the evening and an oil free sunscreen in the morning.
+Till then you need to keep on using a mild anti-acne cream in the evening and an oil-free sunscreen in the morning.
 If these spots do not fade in 3 months, it's possible to fade them faster with a laser.